We’re San Francisco Therapists, specializing in developing romantic intelligence for singles and couples.

 Our Approach

-When we are hurt or frightened as children, we protect ourselves by organizing defensive patterns, constricting our breath, our bodies, our feelings and thoughts, our hopes and our dreams.
-These survival strategies safeguard us when we are young but they restrict our authentic, loving , spontaneous, pleasurable lives as adults, diminishing our relationships with ourselves, to others and the world.
+When we are hurt or frightened as children, we protect ourselves by organizing defensive patterns, constricting our breath, our bodies, our feelings and thoughts, our hopes, and our dreams.
+These survival strategies safeguard us when we are young, but they restrict our authentic, loving, spontaneous, pleasurable lives as adults, diminishing our relationships with ourselves, others, and the world.

-Body-centered psychotherapy focuses on identifying and transforming our physical and emotional defenses, thus supporting the normal human tendency towards health, wholeness and integration – the fully experienced, alive and relational self.
+Body-centered psychotherapy focuses on identifying and transforming our physical and emotional defenses, thus supporting the usual human tendency towards health, wholeness, and integration – the fully experienced, alive, and relational self.
 We utilize the therapeutic relationship to develop not just insight but to expand your “felt sense” of yourself.

-Our work draws extensively from Attachment theory, especially in our work with couples and families.
-We also integrate Gestalt, family systems theory, Expressive arts (play therapy, sand tray, art and psychodrama), and characterological approaches, creating a nourishing and restorative atmosphere, which cares for the whole person, the couple or the family in treatment.
-While many people report helpful insights from traditional talk therapy, they often find themselves ready for more dynamic, interactive and engaged work.
+Our work draws extensively from Attachment theory, particularly in our work with couples and families.
+We also integrate Gestalt, family systems theory, Expressive arts (play therapy, sand tray, art, and psychodrama), and characterological approaches, creating a nourishing and restorative atmosphere, caring for the whole person, the couple, or the family in treatment.
+While many people report helpful insights from traditional talk therapy, they often find themselves ready for more dynamic, interactive, and engaged work.

-Our workshop Cultivate Romantic Intelligence draws from attachment theory, mindfulness, somatic awareness, family systems, and relational Gestalt, in a supportive, safe environment.
+Our workshop Cultivating Romantic Intelligence draws from attachment theory, mindfulness, somatic awareness, family systems, and relational Gestalt, in a supportive, safe environment.

 Tell me,